Same4254/MARS_Assembler/README.md

  - Go to the [Releases][8], and download the latest release jar file.
  - Run the jar file

+## How to edit/compile MARS:
+ - Currently, this repo is set up as an eclipse maven project.
+So it would be easiest to simply pull the project down in that IDE to make changes.
+Otherwise, the run button does the job nicely ;)

 ## License
 [MIT][2].
 Check the [LICENSE][3] file.
 All the credits go to the original developers.